-Growing your own winter vegies in 2020 (in S-E Australia)
+Growing your own winter vegies during COVID lockdowns (in S-E Australia)

 With many people now working at home, we are spending more time in our back yards.
 So what better time to start a vegie patch.

 If you live in south-east Australia, and want to grow your own vegetables this winter, now is the time to plant your winter vegie seeds and/or seedlings.

 Plant according to the moon: it really works

 - Always plant bottom vegie seeds (and seedlings) during the waning moon – e.g. carrots, spring onions, parsnips, radishes, etc.

 - Always plant top vegie seeds (and seedlings) during the waxing moon.
 E.g. pok choi, lettuce, rocket, broccoli, cauliflower, herbs (thyme, parsley etc.).

 Grow all the vegies your household needs throughout the winter

 Whether you can grow enough vegetables for your household throughout the winter will depend on the size of your family (i.e. how much your household eats) and whether you have room for a vegie patch big enough to feed them.
 As long as you have plenty of room for a vegie garden, you can decide how many seeds or seedlings you plant based on the size of your household.